29 March to 26 April 2015

 Foreigners are required to have a Restricted Area Permit before entering Sikkim (see below).

 Please make sure that your passport and visa covers the whole period of the course.
 Please apply for a student visa.
 If you plan to do any touring or other activity during your visit to India, please discuss this with the Indian High Commission or Embassy where you are applying.
-Students arriving with tourist visa will not be admitted on to the course
+They may issue an entry visa (called 'x-type' visa) for multi-purpose visit.
+Students arriving with tourist visa will not be admitted on to the course.
+A letter will be provided for the application for student visa.
+If in the unlikely event that cancellation is necessary due to being unable to acquire a suitable visa, the course payment will be refunded minus a reduced admin fee of cad 75.

 In addition to the Indian visa, a Restricted Area Permit is required to enter the State of Sikkim.
 This can be applied for at the same time as the Indian visa or it can be acquired on the spot in India at Sikkim Tourism Offices at Delhi, Kolkata, Siliguri, Rangpo, Melli and Bagdogra airport; two copies of passport and visa are required along with two passport photos.